zyddnys/manga-image-translator/README.md

     --model-dir MODEL_DIR                    Model directory (by default ./models in project root) --retries RETRIES                        Retry attempts on encountered error. -1 means infinite times.
-    --downscale                              Downscales resulting image to original image size (Use with --upscale-ratio).
+    --revert-upscaling                       Downscales the previously upscaled image after translation back to original size (Use with --upscale- ratio).
     --detection-size DETECTION_SIZE          Size of image used for detection --det-rotate                             Rotate the image for detection.
 Might improve detection.